melezhik/Sparrow6/documentation/taskchecks.md

         "assert: ",
         (DateTime->compare($dt, $yesterday) == 0) ?
 1 : 0 ,
         " first day found is - $dt and this is a yesterday\n";
+     CODE

+Here document format string should start with `<<`MARKER and has to have MARKER in the end.
+Where MARKER is arbitrary unique string

 Read generator and code doc sections to know more about code and generators.

 # Search Context Modifiers